Guides

 A semantic layer provides a user-friendly interface that translates complex data structures into understandable business terms, enabling non-technical users to easily access, analyze, and generate insights from data without needing deep technical expertise.

-Key Feature of DataBrain's Semantic Layer:
+Key Feature of Databrain's Semantic Layer:

 Example: Users can search for "Customer Name" instead of using technical identifiers like "customer_id."
 Context: It simplifies data access for everyone, making it easier to interpret and analyze.